jmussman/lambdaone-aws-python/README.md

 #### Tests

-Open the VS Code *Run and Debug* panel from the toolbar and execute either task *All Tests* or *Coverage All Tests*".
+Open the VS Code *Run and Debug* panel from the toolbar and execute either of the tasks "*All Tests*" or "*Coverage All Tests*".
 A new terminal window named *Python* will open to display the resultsof the tests.
 If code coverage is selected, the report will open in its own terminal window.

+There are two test patterns used in the project that may be of interest to help write your own tests:

+##### Integration Tests with Live Servers

 The integration test for *lambda_function, test_lambda_function.py*, requires a JWKS endpoint at an authorization server to provide the public signing keys in JSON format.